Interplay and competition between disorder and flat band in an interacting Creutz ladder: Two-particle system

-Figure.~\ref{Fig2s} (c) shows that $\Se$ exhibits an expected oscillating behavior of MBL only for $W=6.0$, where the oscillation frequency is close to $\omega$.
-For $W=2.0$, $\Se$ oscillates quite rapidly with a fairly large mean value.
-This behavior comes from the fact that the state for $W=2.0$ is an ergodic state and the wave function extends and gets deformed easily because of the large overlap between neighboring states.
-Finally for $W=0.1$, $\Se$ seems to oscillate with multiple frequencies.
+Figure.~\ref{Fig2s} (c) shows that $\Se$ exhibits an expected oscillating behavior of MBL only for $\W=6.0$, where the oscillation frequency is close to $\omega$.
+This indicates that the Anderson-localized states $\{|1\rangle, \cdots, |4\rangle\}$ are not deformed by the interactions during the time evolution.
+As discussed in Ref.~\cite{Serbyn2012_2}, this two-particle behavior is nothing but a signal of MBL at finite particle density.
+In other words, the increase of $\Se$ for $\W=6.0$ in Fig.~\ref{Fig2s} (b) originates from the fact that the initial state $|\psi\rangle_W$ is far from an energy eigenstate.
+For $\W=2.0$, on the other hand, $\Se$ oscillates quite rapidly with a fairly large mean value.
+This behavior comes from the fact that the state for $\W=2.0$ is an ergodic state and the wave function extends and gets deformed easily because of the large overlap between neighboring states.
+Finally for $\W=0.1$, $\Se$ seems to oscillate with multiple frequencies.
 In the previous paper \cite{OKI2021}, we studied the system without the disorder and found that $\Se$ exhibits a regular oscillation.
 We clarified that this oscillation does not come from the mechanism of the energy difference by the interactions but the mixing of the flat-band localized states in the two-particle sector such as $|W^+\rangle|W^-\rangle\longleftrightarrow |W^-\rangle|W^+\rangle$.
-For $W=0.1$, the above two oscillation mechanism take place simultaneously, and the multiple frequencies emerge.
+For $\W=0.1$, the above two oscillation mechanism take place simultaneously, and the multiple frequencies emerge.
+As a result, a genuine product state does not emerge during the time evolution.
 Anyway, the above observation for Fig.~\ref{Fig2s} (c) clearly indicates the existence of MBL at strong disorders as well as an ergodic regime for moderate disorder.

 After observing the above behavior of $S_N$, etc., we calculate physical quantities concerning the LIOMs, i.e., $P_\psi$ and deviation of $\langle K(t)\rangle$ from the initial value for the weak-disorder system.
 The results in Figs.~\ref{Fig3s} indicate that the LIOMs are getting stable as increasing the strength of the interaction $V$.
 Figure~\ref{Fig3s} (a) shows the time evolution of $P_\psi$ from the initial state $|\psi\rangle_W$ with $j=4$ and $k=6$.
 For the above initial state, $P_\psi(0)=0.25$, and it decreases considerably for $t\gtrsim10$ for all $V$'s.
 It is obvious that $P_\psi(t)$ decreases fastest for $V=0.1$ and the rate of the decrease is suppressed as $V$ increases.
 The deviation of $\langle K(t)\rangle$ [$\sigma(K)$] in Fig.~\ref{Fig3s} (b) exhibits similar behavior.
 For $V=0$ and $V=0.1$, $\sigma(K)$ is almost constant for $t\gtrsim10^2$ and has almost the same value.
 As $V$ increases, $\sigma(K)$ is getting smaller indicating the stability of the LIOMs.
 The observed behavior of the LIOMs is consistent with that of $\Se$ and $S_{N}$ shown in the above.